spinnaker/spinnaker.github.io/guides/developer/plugins/index.md

   - /guides/developer/plugin-core-developers/getting-started/
 ---

+{% include toc %}

+## What plugins do

 Plugins enable operators to extend Spinnaker with custom functionality.
 Use cases include fetching credentials from a custom authorization service, adding a wait stage to a pipeline, updating a Jira ticket, and sending Echo events to third-party tools.

 The goal of this guide is to help with the core services side of plugin
-development: Understanding how plugins work, and how to create new extension points for plugin developers to use.
+development: understand how plugins work and how to create new extension points for plugin developers to use.

 > Plugins are available in Spinnaker `1.20.6` and higher, configured with
 > Halyard `1.36` and higher.

-{% include toc %}

-# Motivation
+## Why there is a plugin framework

 Spinnaker was originally written with extensibility in mind.
 Netflix wrote huge amounts of custom code atop OSS Spinnaker, decorating existing